The polyhedral geometry of Wajsberg hoops: Positive reducts

 As it follows from (\ref{eq:freeWH}), the free Wajsberg hoop on $n$ generators $\freeW(n)$ is (isomorphic to) a particular subreduct of the free MV-algebra over the same number of generators.
 We shall see how this arises from both general considerations and properties more specific to the MV-algebraic-theory.

-Let us first consider a variety of $\mathsf{FL}_e$-algebras and the variety of their $0$-free subreducts.
-This last sentence makes sense because of the following (known) fact, which we prove here for the sake of the reader. \begin{proposition} Let $\vv V$ be a variety of $\mathsf{FL}_e$-algebras, then the class $\vv V_0$ of its $0$-free subreducts is a variety of commutative residuated lattices. \end{proposition} \begin{proof} We show that $\vv V_0$ is closed under homomorphic images, subalgebras, and direct products.
+Let us first consider a variety $\vv V$ of $\mathsf{FL}_e$-algebras and the variety $\vv V_0$ of their $0$-free subreducts.
+This last sentence makes sense because of the following (folklore) fact, which we prove here for the sake of the reader, since we did not find an appropriate reference. \begin{proposition} Let $\vv V$ be a variety of $\mathsf{FL}_e$-algebras, then the class $\vv V_0$ of its $0$-free subreducts is a variety of commutative residuated lattices. \end{proposition} \begin{proof} We show that $\vv V_0$ is closed under homomorphic images, subalgebras, and direct products.